 The State of Montana received a federal HRSA grant in September 2018 to expand access to pediatric psychiatry.
-The Montana Access to Pediatric Psychiatry Network (MAPP-Net) grant strives to support primary care providers in serving children and youth in their communities with mental healthcare needs through education and consultation.
+The Montana Access to Pediatric Psychiatry Network (MAPP-Net) grant strives to support primary care providers and behavioral health specialists in serving children and youth in their communities with mental healthcare needs through education and consultation.
 Two activities will help us meet this goal: Project ECHO and the toll-free Access Line.

 - Learn about upcoming clinics, register to participate, and submit cases for review